Biden repeats plea for Americans to get vaccinated after Pfizer receives full FDA approval

 - Oops!Something went wrong.Please try again later.

-The Food and Drug Administration gave its long-anticipated approval to the Pfizer-BioNTech COVID-19 Vaccine Monday.
-Up until now, the more than 300 million Pfizer, Moderna, and Johnson & Johnson vaccines were administered under what’s known as an emergency use authorization.
-Approximately half of the U.S. population has been vaccinated against Covid-19, according to from the New York Times, and the FDA’s approval may spur states to implement more stringent vaccination and masking requirements in schools, workplaces, and public spaces.
+The Food and Drug Administration gave its long-anticipated approval to the Pfizer-BioNTech COVID-19 vaccine on Monday.
+Up until now, the more than 300 million Pfizer, Moderna and Johnson & Johnson vaccine doses were administered under what’s known as an emergency use authorization.
+Approximately half of the U.S. population has been vaccinated against COVID-19, according to data from the New York Times, and the FDA’s approval may push states to implement more stringent vaccination and masking requirements in schools, workplaces and public spaces.

-A YahooNews/YouGov found that a majority — 51 percent — of Americans distrusted the various coronavirus vaccines due to the lack of full FDA approval..
-Approximately 93 million eligible Americans have even a single dose of the vaccine.
+A YahooNews/YouGov poll found that a majority — 51 percent — of Americans distrusted the various coronavirus vaccines due to the lack of full FDA approval.
+Approximately 93 million eligible Americans have not received even a single dose of a vaccine.

-"If you’re one of the millions of Americans who said they will not get the shot until it has full and final approval of the FDA, it has now happened.
-The moment you’ve been waiting for is here," said Biden.
+“If you’re one of the millions of Americans who said they will not get the shot until it has full and final approval of the FDA, it has now happened.
+The moment you’ve been waiting for is here,” Biden said.

-Pfizer, who first applied for full approval in May, is the first of the three available U.S. Covid vaccines to receive the FDA’s complete certification.
-Moderna began its in June, and Johnson & Johnson announced it will begin the application process later in 2021.
+Pfizer, which applied for full approval in May, is the first of the three available U.S. COVID vaccines to receive the FDA’s complete certification.
+Moderna submitted its application in June, and Johnson & Johnson announced it will begin the application process later in 2021.

-Over the past month Biden has issued guidance on coronavirus restrictions across the federal government and beyond.
-Federal workers and contractors are acquired to attest to their vaccination status or adhere to strict masking and test protocols alongside work travel bans.
+Over the past month, Biden has issued guidance on coronavirus restrictions across the federal government and beyond.
+Federal workers and contractors are required to attest to their vaccination status or adhere to strict masking and test protocols in addition to work travel bans.
 He also directed that all nursing home staff be vaccinated, threatening to withhold Medicare and Medicaid funding to facilities that refuse to comply.
-And following the FDA’s Monday announcement, the Pentagon that all 1.3 million active duty service members must be vaccinated.
+And following the FDA’s Monday announcement, the Pentagon mandated that all 1.3 million active-duty service members must be vaccinated.

-Yet there’s a limit to Biden’s authorities, leaving private companies open to do as they please on vaccinations.
-He called for companies in the private sector to mirror his behavior and “do what I did last month, require your employees to get vaccines.”
+Yet there’s a limit to Biden’s authority, leaving private companies open to do as they please on vaccinations.
+He called for companies in the private sector to follow his lead and “do what I did last month: Require your employees to get vaccines.”

-Some Republican governors, including Florida’s Ron DeSantis and Texas’s Greg Abbott, have banned schools from implementing mitigation efforts like masking or testing requirements, with some school districts fighting back with of the local courts.
-While discouraging such mitigation efforts publicly, Abbott says the vaccination to survive his bout with Covid.
+Some Republican governors, including Florida’s Ron DeSantis and Greg Abbott of Texas, have banned schools from implementing mitigation efforts like masking or testing requirements, but some school districts are fighting back with the support of local court rulings.
+While discouraging such mitigation efforts publicly, Abbott said his own vaccination allowed him to survive his bout with COVID.

-Last week, Abbott, who received a third Covid shot, revealed that he had tested positive and was quarantined at home.
+Last week, Abbott, who received a third shot, revealed he had tested positive and was quarantined at home.

-Biden has called the current surge of cases the “pandemic of the unvaccinated,” saying that death from these cases are preventable.
+Biden has called the current surge of cases the “pandemic of the unvaccinated,” saying that deaths from these cases are preventable.

-“People are dying and will die who won’t have to,” he said.
+“People are dying, and will die, who won’t have to,” he said.

-Despite struggles to increase the percentage of American vaccinated, Biden seemed encouraged with the country’s overall progress.
+Despite struggles to increase the percentage of Americans who are vaccinated, Biden seemed encouraged with the country’s overall progress.

 “This is critical progress.
-But we need to move faster,” said Biden.
+But we need to move faster,” he said.

 At the conclusion of his speech, Biden did not take questions or address the situation in Afghanistan.